March 1, 2021

 - Healthcare: There are tax advantages to employer-provided healthcare.
 Employers can also negotiate better rates than individuals can get on their own.

 - Job: For many workers, managers have a more significant impact than physicians on their physical and mental health.
 There’s no monetary equivalence to properly defined jobs with skilled and empathic managers.

-- Wellness: Allowances and stipends for wellness purchases sends an important message to your workforce about your priorities as an employer.
+- Wellness: Allowances and reimbursements for wellness purchases sends an important message to your workforce about your priorities as an employer.
 Further, like healthcare, you can access better pricing and offerings than an individual could on their own.